samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 ### Scaffolding a Node.js Web App

-Now that you have Node.js properly installed in your machine, you will setup the structure of your Node.js application.
+Now that you have Node.js properly installed in your machine, you will set up the structure of your Node.js application.
 For easy setup, you will run `npm init -y` in a new directory (this will be your project root).
 This command will generate for you a `package.json` file for that will have the details of your Node.js app.
 The `package.json` file contains basic information about your app coupled with the name of the dependencies used.

-To create you project and the `package.json` file, go to your terminal and execute the following commands:
+To create your project and the `package.json` file, go to your terminal and execute the following commands:

 ```bash
 # create the project root